ojobabs/Data-Science-Cookbook/Git/Git-Commands.md

 ```
 This would show all of the commits which are contained within  _traditional_, but NOT in  _master_.
 If you leave off the last option (_traditional_), it will compare the current branch instead.

-As VonC pointed out, you are ALWAYS comparing your branch to another branch, so know your branches and then choose which one to compare to.
+You are ALWAYS comparing your branch to another branch, so know your branches and then choose which one to compare to.